lolgear/lolgear.github.io/_posts/2017-10-09-The-build-system-still-could-hurt-you.md

 The difference between third-party libraries and system libraries is a delivery.
 They should be delivered to a project and be consistent with its latest stable version in certain compatibility conditions.

-Let me finish telling you obvious stuff about libraries and compatilibity.
+Let me finish telling you obvious stuff about libraries and compatibility.

 Third-party vendor gives you a binary and you should manage it, it is a point.